-Mrs. M. E. Williams, of N. Y., writes:-"I am very much pleased to see that you have begun your work in good earnest again.
+Mrs. M. E. Williams, of N. Y., writes:- "I am very much pleased to see that you have begun your work in good earnest again.

 Enclosed please find subscription for The Sower.
-May its seeds continue to fall in the hearts of the people everywhere and bring forth fruit to bless them and THE SOWER."
+May its seeds continue to fall in the hearts of the people everywhere and bring forth fruit to bless them and The Sower."

 Geo.
-A. Fuller, M. D. writes:-"I am delighted with the magazine, typographically it is neat and tasty-and intellectually it is first then a boom will strike our literature.
+A. Fuller, M. D. writes:-"I am delighted with the magazine, typographically it is neat and tasty-and intellectually it is first class.